There’s something I need to tell you… The thing is… I’ve been seeing someone else.

 I know, I know.
 I’m weak.
 You deserve better.
 It’s not you, it’s me.
 But there it is.

-We spent a blissful weekend together, roaming the Welsh hills with nothing but a map and a couple of trusted friends for company (oh, and some Percy Pigs to zizz things up a bit when we got tired).
+We spent a blissful weekend together, roaming the Welsh hills with nothing but a map and a couple of trusted friends for company.
 Our time together re-kindled a passion that I thought had died away long ago.

 It was love.
 It was beautiful.
 And I totally reverted to a pony-mad nine-year-old doodling pictures of horses in my Maths book.